inodentry/bevy-cookbook/bevy-cookbook.md

 ```

 ## Pan + Orbit Camera

+**NOTE:** *this code uses outdated transform APIs and will not compile (without
+modification) on recent Bevy.
+If you can make it work on recent Bevy, please
+submit a PR to update it.*

 Provide an intuitive camera that pans with left click or scrollwheel, and orbits with right click.